CitroenGames/sighmake/usage.md

 Many advanced keys represent MSBuild properties.
-Prefer the portable settings in the main tables, guard raw flags by host/configuration, and inspect the generated Makefile or CMakeLists for the exact feature you need.
+Prefer the portable settings in the main tables, guard raw flags by host/configuration, and inspect the generated Makefile or CMakeLists for the exact feature you need. `simd` is one such key; [SIMD and vectorization](#simd-and-vectorization) shows the `cflags` equivalent for GCC and Clang.